All Episodes

 I don't even think he knows about it now.

-If he had any information about Donald Trump, that would have been the one time, even for a serial liar like Michael Cohn, to fess up and say, Well, I know this or that, because I'm I want to save my own hide.
+But the point is, when somebody is really thinking of committing suicide and you're offering them a legal way out of this, if he had any information about Donald Trump, that would have been the one time, even for a serial liar like Michael Cohn, to fess up and say, well, I know this or that because I want to save my own hide.

 But he didn't do that.